Lenovo is open and ready for business with System x

-The Cisco Nexus B22 Fabric Extender for IBM® Flex System™ is designed to simplify data center server access architecture and operations.
+The Cisco Nexus B22 Fabric Extender for Flex System™ is designed to simplify data center server access architecture and operations.
 Clients looking for Cisco connectivity inside the Flex System chassis can now leverage the new B22 Fabric Extender module to reduce management and offer easy connectivity to existing Nexus infrastructure.
 The B22 Fabric Extender eliminates the need to configure each networking device or individual ports, therefore reducing the number of management points.
-This IBM Redbooks® Product Guide explains how it provides a low latency, loop-free interface that does not rely upon Spanning Tree Protocols, therefore removing one of the greatest deployment and management complexities of a traditional switch.
+It provides a low latency, loop-free interface that does not rely upon Spanning Tree Protocols, therefore removing one of the greatest deployment and management complexities of a traditional switch.

 Table of contents

 Figure 1.
-Cisco Nexus B22 Fabric Extender for IBM Flex System
+Cisco Nexus B22 Fabric Extender for Flex System

 Did you know?

 The Cisco Nexus B22 Fabric Extender behaves like a remote line card for a parent Cisco Nexus switch, together forming a distributed modular system.
 This architecture simplifies data center access operations and architecture by combining the management simplicity of a single high-density access switch with the cabling simplicity of switches integrated into a chassis and top-of-rack (ToR) access switches.

 The B22 Fabric Extender provides transparent Flex System connectivity to your existing Cisco Nexus network.
 It aggregates compute node ports by appearing as a simple pass-thru device, and the upstream network sees a "large pipe" of server traffic coming to and from the chassis.
 With the B22 Fabric Extender, your network administration team continues to use the same network management tools that are deployed in the network to manage the connectivity from the physical servers in the chassis to the upstream network.